code-423n4/docs/awarding/incentive-model-and-awards/README.md

 Satisfactory reports not among the winning reports will not be awarded -- but will count towards wardens' accuracy scores.

-In the unlikely event that zero high- or medium-risk vulnerabilities are found, the HM award pool will be divided based on the QA Report curve, unless otherwise stated in the audit repo.
+In the unlikely event that zero high- or medium-risk vulnerabilities are found, the HM award pool will be divided among all satisfactory QA reports based on the QA Report curve, **unless otherwise stated in the audit repo.**

 ## Satisfactory / unsatisfactory submissions